reilem/zod-geojson/README.md

 ## Customizing Schemas

-Each GeoJSON schemas in this library has a generic version that allows you to customize certain aspects of the GeoJSON validation.
+Each GeoJSON schema in this library has a generic version that allows you to customize certain aspects of the GeoJSON validation.

 ```typescript